Three-Body Hamiltonian with Regularized Zero-Range Interactions in Dimension Three: Construction of the Quadratic Form and Main Results

 \n Moreover, the operator $g_{\ve}$ plays the role of renormalized coupling constant.
 We also note that in position space $g_{\ve}$ reduces to the multiplication operator by $g_{\ve}(y)$ which for $\ve$ small behaves as

-In particular, if we assume for simplicity that $\theta$ is the characteristic function \eqref{cafu} then we find that for $y>b$ we have the standard behaviour required to approximate a point interaction in dimension three with scattering length $ - \beta^{-1}$ (see \cite{Albeverio}), while for $y\leq b$ we have introduced a dependence on the position $y$ such that the modified scattering length $- \big(\beta+\frac{\gamma}{y}\big)^{-1}$ goes to zero as $y \rightarrow 0$.
+In particular, if we assume for simplicity that $\theta$ is the characteristic function \eqref{cafu} then we find that for $y>b$ we have the standard behavior required to approximate a point interaction in dimension three with scattering length $ - \beta^{-1}$ (see \cite{Albeverio}, chapter II.1.1, pages 111--112), while for $y\leq b$ we have introduced a dependence on the position $y$ such that the modified scattering length $- \big(\beta+\frac{\gamma}{y}\big)^{-1}$ goes to zero as $y \rightarrow 0$.

-\n In Section \ref{secAppr} (see Theorem \ref{t:KKK}) we prove a uniform lower bound for the spectrum of $H_{\ve}$, i.e., we show that there exists $\la_1 >0$, independent of $\ve$, such that $\inf\sigma(H_\ve)>-\lambda_1$.
+\n In Sect. \ref{secAppr} (see Theorem \ref{t:KKK}), we prove a uniform lower bound for the spectrum of $H_{\ve}$, i.e., we show that there exists $\la_1 >0$, independent of $\ve$, such that $\inf\sigma(H_\ve)>-\lambda_1$.